The Bankrate promise

 Bank of America savings account interest rates

 Here’s a closer look at the rates offered by Bank of America’s savings accounts.
 The rates are for those living in the New York tri-state area and could vary by state.

 |Advantage Savings, Diamond Honors||0.04%||0.04%||$100|

 Note: Annual percentage yields (APYs) shown are as of Dec.
 5, 2023, for the New York City area and may vary by region for some products.

 How Bank of America savings accounts compare to top-yielding banks

-The tiered rates on the bank’s Advantage Savings account are based on how much money you park in the account: the bigger your balance, the more interest you can earn.
-But with 0.06 percent APY as the highest payout option at Bank of America, its savings account rates are easily beaten by many other financial institutions.
-Some banks are currently paying around 1.95 percent APY for your savings.
+The tiered rates on the bank’s Advantage Savings account are based on how much money you park in the account: The higher your balance, the more interest you can earn.
+But with 0.04 percent APY as the highest payout option at Bank of America, many other financial institutions easily beat their savings account rates.

 Other savings options at Bank of America

 Bank of America offers other savings options beyond savings accounts.
 Its fixed-term certificates of deposit (CDs) range from 28 days to 10 years, and its featured CD account ranges from seven months to 37 months.